-4K is the hottest techy buzzword of 2014, and it's a technology that's rewriting the rulebook when it comes to image quality.
+4K, UHD, Ultra HD, no matter what you call it, everyone wants it and no one knows why.
+It's the hottest techy buzzword right now, and it's a technology that's rewriting the rulebook when it comes to image quality.

 It affects not just the world of 4K TV and cinema, but also cameras and image capture, smartphones and tablets, computer monitors and PC games - practically anything that displays images or records video.

 Though not everyone in the industry is that taken with how it's being rolled out right now...